Chris35Wills/LFMapper/README.md

 A full program run will result in the following (NB/ all files have an associated time stamp):

-Plots (png) of:
+* Plots (png) of:
 	- original image (adjusted to user-set dimensions of step size)
 	- orientation  (degrees North)
 	- spacing  (units of original image)
 	- quiver plot (spacing with orientation superimposed)
 	- Signal-to-noise ratio

-Rasters* of:
+* Rasters of:
 	- original image (adjusted to user-set dimensions of step size)
 	- orientation  (degrees North)
 	- spacing  (units of original image)
 	- Signal-to-noise ratio

-*ENVI format with a header file detailing geospatial extent (if data provided with initial image as with an ENVI .bin/.hdr pair)
+*NB/ ENVI format with a header file detailing geospatial extent (if data provided with initial image as with an ENVI .bin/.hdr pair)*

-Log files:
+* Log files:
 	- details of the settings of a given program run as defined in the driver script

 ## Testing

-A suite of [nosetests](http://nose.readthedocs.io/en/latest/) compatible tests are available to ensure that the program compiles and works with ENVI (.bin and .hdr file pairs) and .jpg images, as well as tests for functions that are used throughout the program.
+* A suite of [nosetests](http://nose.readthedocs.io/en/latest/) compatible tests are available to ensure that the program compiles and works with ENVI (.bin and .hdr file pairs) and .jpg images, as well as tests for functions that are used throughout the program.
 These are available at [tests/tests.py](./tests/tests.py) and can be run from the top directory of the program by typing `nosetests`.

-If you do not have X11() forwarding set for your environment, you will receive a non-fatal error warning you that interactive plots won't work - everything else will.
+* If you do not have X11() forwarding set for your environment, you will receive a non-fatal error warning you that interactive plots won't work - everything else will.

 ## Dependencies and other details

+An Anaconda environment file is provided to streamline environment setup [here](environment.yml): [environment.yml](environment.yml)

-The following packages are required on your machine:
+The following packages are required:

 - [numpy](http://www.numpy.org/)
 - [matplotlib](http://matplotlib.org/)